Go away - scram.

 "By the way, I have come upon a new piece of slang within the past two months and it has puzzled me.
 I just heard it from a big newsboy who had a 'stand' on a corner.
 A small boy with several papers under his arm had edged up until he was trespassing on the territory of the other.
 When the big boy saw the small one he went at him in a threatening manner and said: 'Here!
 Here!
 Twenty-three!
 Twenty-three!'.
 The small boy scowled and talked under his breath, but he moved away.
 A few days after that I saw a street beggar approach a well-dressed man, who might have been a bookmaker or horseman, and try for the unusual 'touch'.
 The man looked at the beggar in cold disgust and said: 'Aw, twenty-three!'.
 I could see that the beggar didn’t understand it any better than I did.
 I happened to meet a man who tries to 'keep up' on slang and I asked the meaning of 'Twenty-three!'.
 He said it was a signal to clear out, run, get away.
 In his opinion it came from the English race tracks, twenty-three being the limit on the number of horses allowed to start in one race.
 I don’t know that twenty-three is the limit.
 But his theory was that 'twenty-three' means that there was no longer any reason for waiting at the post.
 It was a signal to run, a synonym for the Bowery boy’s 'On your way!'.
 Another student of slang said the expression originated in New Orleans at the time an attempt was made to rescue a Mexican embezzler who had been arrested there and was to be taken back to his own country.
 Several of his friends planned to close in upon the police officer prisoner as they were passing in front of a business block which had a wide corridor running through to another block.
 They were to separate the officer from the prisoner and then, when one of them shouted 'Twenty-three,' the crowd was to scatter in all directions, and the prisoner was to run back through the corridor, on the chance that the officer would be too confused to follow the right man.
 The plan was tried and it failed, but 'twenty-three' came into local use as meaning 'Get away, quick!' and in time it spread to other cities.
 I don’t vouch for either of these explanations.
 But I do know that 'twenty-three' is now a part of the slangy boy’s vocabulary."

-'Skiddoo' is another slang term, also originating around the same time and place, meaning much the same as 'skedaddle', i.e. 'leave', 'depart', 'get out of here'.
+'Skiddoo' is another slang term, also originating around the same time and place, meaning much the same as 'skedaddle', that is, 'leave', 'depart', 'get out of here'.

 Here are a few theories as to how '23' and 'skidoo originated' - there are others: